 - Save up for a prom gown: This was my personal savings goal in high school!
 And I did it – I think it was $83 I saved up, which not only let me buy this gorgeous, magenta-colored gown, but white gloves to go with it!

-- Get your first job: Here’s a teen’s first job guide to help.
+- Get their first job: Here’s a teen’s first job guide to help.
 Mamas – you’ll want to read through these 7 conversations to have with your teen after they get their first paycheck.

 - Buy siblings/parents Christmas presents: What a cool goal, that will make lots of people happy come holiday time.

 - Buy a used car: My first used car cost me $1300, and lasted about a year (the head gasket blew and that would’ve cost over the cost of the car…so it didn’t make sense to do the repair).
 For an entire year, I had reliable transportation (until the gasket blew!), without a car payment.
 AND, my insurance cost was lower each month because it was an older, used car instead of a newer model.
-Make a goal to save up for your first used car.
+Make a goal to save up for their first used car.

 - Save up for an iPhone: Here’s an entire article I dedicated on how to save up for an iPhone as a kid.